GowthamPB/Ultimate-resource-pack/README.md

 # Ultimate-resource-pack
-A repo containing list of resources for learning literally anything
+A repo containing list of free resources for learning literally anything

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Table of contents